What are the Benefits of Blockchain in Finance?

-How will the Digitization of Financial Instruments Impact Banking and Finance?
+How does the Digitization of Financial Instruments Impact Finance?

 The digitization of financial instruments – comprising digital assets, smart contracts and programmable money – takes the benefits of blockchain further by forging unprecedented levels of connectivity and programmability between products, services, assets and holdings.
 These digitized instruments will redefine the processes of commercial and financial markets, creating a new paradigm where value is brought at every touch point.

 Digital financial instruments offer the following business benefits: